EngFlow/gazelle_cc/README.md

 See [external dependenices section](#external-dependencies) for instructions on generating index files.

-Multiple `cc_indexfile` directives are allowed.
-It's recommended to use it only in top-level BUILD file.
+Multiple `cc_indexfile` directives can be used, and their values are inherited by subprojects.
+However, if a subproject explicitly defines its own `cc_indexfile`, it overrides all previously inherited index files for that project and any of its subprojects.

-The argument may be a repository-root relative or absolute path.
+The argument must be a repository-root relative path.

 ## Rules for target rule selection